HighStakesSwitzerland/docs/docs/loyalty-program/redeem.md

 ![Screenshot](img/redeem/step_2.png)

 #### 3 - That's it!
-The corresponding ATOMs will be sent to the Cosmos wallet associated with your connected account 🤩
+The corresponding ATOMs will be immediately sent to the Cosmos wallet associated with your connected account 🤩